AbsaOSS/golic/README.md

 ```

 ## Configuration
-Golic uses [master configuration](https://raw.githubusercontent.com/AbsaOSS/golic/main/.golic.yaml) by default.
+Golic uses embeded [master configuration](https://raw.githubusercontent.com/AbsaOSS/golic/main/.golic.yaml) by default.
-The master configuration is accessible from the URL, and if you need to change it, use the `-u` flag or create PR.
+The master configuration is compiled within binary, and if you need to change it, create PR.
 However, it is much better to create a local configuration that overrides the master configuration settings.
 All
 you have to do is create a `.golic.yaml` file in the project root, or use the` -p` flag.
 Example below overrides master configuration by custom licenses